TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 In comparison to enetcache, styleguide comes with additional test suites: It has functional and acceptance tests!
 Our goal is to run the functional tests with different database platforms, and to execute the acceptance tests.
-Both locally and on travis-ci and with different PHP versions.
+Both locally and by GitHub Actions and with different PHP versions.

 Basic setup
 -----------